Lovely Momhood

 Painting with watercolor and washable paint is another family favorite.

-To make it even more fun, we pick a theme and we all have to make a watercolor/paint piece around that theme.
+To make it even more fun, we pick a theme, and all have to make a watercolor or paint piece around it.

-Once dried, hang them on your brand new art gallery.
+Once dried, hang them in your brand-new art gallery.

 20. DIY music instruments

-Another simple and fun arts and craft project is to make music instruments with recycled supplies.
+Another simple and fun arts and crafts project is to make musical instruments with recycled supplies.

-• Tube shakers: paper towels cardboard tube, beans, and tape
+• Tube shakers: paper towels, cardboard tubes, beans, and tape

 • Plastic egg shakers: plastic eggs, rice, tape